Introduction

 Keep your fire burning safely and efficiently with these tips.

-- Adjust the Logs: Use fireplace tools to move the logs closer together or apart to control the burn rate.
+- Adjust the Logs: Utilize fireplace tools to reposition logs closer together or apart to manage the burn rate.

-- Add Logs Before the Fire Gets Too Low: This keeps the fire burning steadily.
+- Add Logs Before the Fire Gets Too Low: This practice ensures a steady burn.

-- Monitor the Fire: Never leave the fireplace unattended while in use.
+- Monitor the Fire: Always keep an eye on the fire and never leave it unattended while in use.

 Safety Precautions

-Safety is paramount when making a fire in a fireplace.
+Prioritizing safety is essential when making a fire in a fireplace.

-- Keep a Fire Extinguisher Nearby: Be prepared for any emergencies.
+- Keep a Fire Extinguisher Nearby: Be prepared for any emergencies that may arise.

-- Use a Fireplace Screen: Protect your room from sparks and embers.
+- Use a Fireplace Screen: This protects your room from sparks and embers.

-- Check Smoke Detectors: Ensure they are working properly.
+- Check Smoke Detectors: Ensure they are functioning correctly.

-- Never Use Flammable Liquids To start or revive a fire.
+- Never Use Flammable Liquids: Avoid using these to start or revive a fire.

 Understanding Fireplaces and Chimneys